GODEEEP/tgw-hydro/forcings/README.md

 # forcings

 This directory contains scripts to process the TGW (https://tgw-data.msdlive.org/) forcings for the VIC model.
-Please refer to indivdual code files for details.
+Please refer to individual code files for details.

 ## Steps to reproduce
 1. Download the TGW data (https://tgw-data.msdlive.org/).
 Warning: this data is very large and will require an HPC system to process.